 If you really want a Big Island adventure, try scuba diving at Four Mile off Ali’i Drive.
 This local favorite is a bit dangerous when the waves are crashing hard, so wait until it’s a calm day.

-There’s great visibility and you can swim around a lava tube.
-You might see Sea Stars, Coches, and possible White Tip Sharks.
+There’s great visibility, and you can swim around a lava tube.
+You might see Sea Stars, Coches, and possibly White Tip Sharks.
+It’s one of the most impressive sights!

 Suckem-up

-If you’re eager to see underwater lava caves in Hawaii, add this to your Big Island bucket list.
+If you’re eager to see underwater lava caves in Hawaii, add this to your bucket list.
 There’s a series of caves where lots of marine life like to hide.

-The names comes from the phenomenon that divers can get “sucked out” if they exit the water at the same time as the surge of waves.
+The name comes from the phenomenon that divers can get “sucked out” if they exit the water at the same time as the surge of waves.

 Touch of Grey